chanhi2000/COEN179/week05/week05c.md

 - black depth of the tree remains constant down any path from top to bottom.
 - any new node starts as a leaf of the tree, wherever it fits.

+The only possible prlbme is a violation of the red-red rule

+case#1: red uncle.

+case#2: black uncle.

+case#2: black uncle pt.2